 Going on HolidayTweet

-Many people find self-catering accommodation convenient as they are able to prepare their own meals.
+Many PKU families find self-catering accommodation convenient as they are able to prepare their own meals.
 However many hotels and guest houses can be very accommodating to specific dietary needs so it is always worth asking in advance.
-When booking your holiday think about what type of accommodation will suit you.
+When booking your holiday think about what type of accommodation will suit you and your family.

 Before booking your chosen hotel ask about the types of meals they provide and if they would be willing to prepare low protein pasta or pizza dishes.
 If they seem accommodating perhaps offer to provide them with some simple recipe ideas.

 Ask if your hotel room has a fridge you can use to store low protein milk alternatives and protein supplements.
 If they do not have a fridge in the room, find out if you can store your essential foods (labelled) in the hotel fridge.
 It may be worth investing in a good esky bag / ice pack for when you travel.

 Travel tip – hotels which provide buffet style meals are a good option as they usually offer a wider selection of food options.

 If you prefer to cook for yourself while away it is important to find out what type of kitchen equipment will be available.

 If you are travelling overseas, once you book your holiday contact your dietitian or doctor in your PKU team to obtain a ‘travel letter’.
 This letter should include details of your child’s condition and low protein food and PKU supplement requirements (including name and quantity of products).

 It is advisable to make a couple of copies of this letter as you may be asked to send a copy to your airline or your travel insurance company.
 You should also carry the letter with you in your hand luggage in case you need to show customs to explain why you are carrying medical food or protein supplements in your hand luggage.